Skip to main content

 Is the parent PLUS loan the best option for parents looking to cover outstanding costs related to college attendance?
 This federal loan is just one option to consider.
 Before applying for a parent PLUS loan, understand student loan basics and what you, as parents, should know before applying for a student loan.
 Then, carefully consider the features, benefits and drawbacks of a parent PLUS loan compared to other college financing options to determine the best choice for you and your student.

-Features of the Parent PLUS Loan
+Basics of the Parent PLUS Loan

 • Availability: The parent PLUS loan is available to biological and adoptive parents, and in some cases stepparents, of undergraduate students who do not have adverse credit history.
 Some colleges may include the PLUS Loan in a student's financial aid offer; however, just because a PLUS Loan is included does not mean that parents are required to accept it.